tamari92/kf2-tournament/rules.md

 ### 8.6 - Perks
 #### 8.6.1 - Perk Levels
-Server mods will be in use for this tournament that will set the Perk Levels of all player Perks to 25.
-This means that players will not need to worry about having their Perks fully leveled to participate in the tournament.
+All player Perks will be forced to Level 25.

-#### 8.6.2 - Perk Limits
+#### 8.6.2 - Perk Restrictions
 There are limits in place on the Perk composition the team can possess at any given time:
 - Maximum **one of each:** Berserker, Field Medic, Commando, SWAT, Support, Demolitionist, Firebug, Survivalist
 - Maximum **two total** from the Perk Group: